alphagov/govuk-infrastructure/docs/architecture/decisions/0010-use-dex-idp-for-user-web-auth.md

 ## Consequences

-We will have a single signon (SSO) service for all user-facing platform UIs, now and in the future.
+We will have a single signon (SSO) service and consistent identity provider for all user-facing platform UIs, now and in the future.
 This will provide a single point of integration with the underlying identity provider (Github), and so only one component will need a configuration change in the event that the identity provider changes in the future (for example, to Google or Active Directory).

 Dex is currently deployed as a component of the larger Argo service.
 As Dex will now be a shared platform service, this should be removed in favour of a standalone Dex [Helm install](https://github.com/dexidp/helm-charts).